TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 2. An overview that includes the checkout screen

 == Changelog ==

 = 1.0.2.7
+* fixes CSS issue on checkout page in some shops
+* corrects VAT message
+* adds support for large compensation amounts

+= 1.0.2.7
 * Fixes bugs with the awesome gifs